Arhosseini77/ADDNN_2023/README.md

 ## About

-This repository contains homework submissions for the course "Analysis and Design of Deep Neural Networks," instructed by Dr. Ahmad Kalhor and Dr. Babak Arabi Najar.
+This repository contains homework submissions for the course "Analysis and Design of Deep Neural Networks," instructed by Dr. Ahmad Kalhor and Dr. Babak Nadjar Araabi.

 ## Course Overview